tiiuae/ghaf/docs/src/technologies/nvidia_agx_pt_pcie.md

 # NVIDIA Jetson AGX Orin: PCIe passthrough

 This document describes the PCIe passthrough implementations on the NVIDIA Jetson AGX Orin board.
-The goal of this document is to give an overview of passing through different PCIe devices and limitations of PCIe in AGX Orin board.
+The goal of this document is to give an overview of passing through different PCIe devices and the limitations of PCIe in the board.

+##  PCIe Slots in NVIDIA Jetson AGX Orin

-##  PCIe slots in Nvidia Jetson AGX Orin
+There are two (or actually three) PCIe slots in the Jetson AGX Orin board:

-There are two (or actually three) PCIe slots in Orin.
-One of the connectors is full size 8x PCIe slot located under a black plastic cover above the micro usb serial debug port on the side on Orin.
-The other slot is a smaller M2 slot, and it is located at the bottom of the Orin.
+* One of the connectors is a [full-size PCIe 8x slot](#full-size-pcie-slot) located under a black plastic cover above the micro USB serial debug port on the side of the board.
+* The other slot is a [smaller M.2 slot](#pcie-m2-slot) that is located at the bottom of the board.
 By default, the slot is in use of the included Wi-Fi and Bluetooth module.
-The third slot is actually an NVMe slot which can be used to add an NVMe ssd to Orin.
+* The third slot is actually an [NVMe slot](#pcie-m2-nvme-2247-for-ssd) which can be used to add an NVMe SSD to the board.

+> For more information on the board's connections details, see the [Hardware Layout](https://developer.nvidia.com/embedded/learn/jetson-agx-orin-devkit-user-guide/developer_kit_layout.html) section of the Jetson AGX Orin Developer Kit User Guide.

-There are a few things to consider when using one of the slots.
-First and foremost always turn off and disconnect any power sources from the Orin board and its peripheral when connecting or disconnecting devices on any of the PCIe buses.
-When adding or removing devices on board there is always a risk of setting off an electrical discharge in one of the components which may damage the connected device or the board itself.
+When using one of the slots:

+* First and foremost, always turn off and disconnect any power sources from the board and its peripherals when connecting or disconnecting devices to any of the PCIe buses connect.
+* When adding or removing devices to the board, there is always a risk of setting off an electrical discharge in one of the components which may damage the connected device or the board itself.

-### Full size PCIe slot
+#### Full-Size PCIe Slot

-The full size PCIe connector can be found under the black plastic cover on one of the sides of the device.
+The full-size PCIe connector is under the black plastic cover on one of the sides of the device.
 The cover is held in place with a fairly strong magnet.
 There is a small connector ribbon and a few delicate wires going from the board internals to a Wi-Fi antenna on the cover.

-Some care should be taken when removing the cover for not ripping the whole cover off along with the antenna cables.
+> **TIP:** Make sure to remove the cover carefully for not ripping the whole cover off along with the antenna cables.

-The PCIe slot is exactly what you expect to find inside a full size desktop computer.
-One key difference is that the Orin board has limited 12 volts power output capabilities and Orin can only output maximum 40 watts of power to its PCIe slot.
-Normal desktop PCIe slot can output 75watts at 12 Volts so some more power hungry PCIe cards may not work with Orin.
-There may also be a risk of damaging Orin if a card tries to pull too much power from the PCIe socket it is advised to carefully check the power requirements of a device before turning the device on.
-The more power hungry cards are usually some Graphics- or other Accelerator cards.
-A good rule of thumb might be if the device has a fan to actively cool it down then some care should be taken before starting to use the card.
-Some trials have been done with GPU devices that use at maximum 30-34 watts power.
-The devices seem to work well in Nvidia Orin, but it is difficult to say how much power the card actually pulls from the slot at any given time.
-No real performance or stress tests have been done but under normal GUI and simple 3d application usage the cards (Nvidia Quadro P1000 and Nvidia Quadro T600) seem to work fine.
+The PCIe slot is simular to one inside a desktop computer.
+One key difference: the Jetson AGX Orin board has limited 12V power output capabilities and can only output a maximum of 40W power to its PCIe slot.
+Regular desktop PCIe slot can output 75W at 12V so some more power-hungry PCIe cards [^note1] may not work with the Jetson AGX Orin board.
+There may also be a risk of damaging the board if a card tries to pull too much power from the PCIe socket.

+> **TIP:** We recommend to check carefully the power requirements of a device before turning the device on.

+A good rule of thumb might be if the device has a cooler to actively cool it down then some care should be taken before starting to use the card.
+Some trials have been done with GPU devices that use at maximum 30-34W power.
+The devices seem to work well in Jetson AGX Orin, but it is difficult to say how much power the card actually pulls from the slot at any given time.
+No real performance or stress tests have been done but under usual GUI and simple 3d application usage the cards (NVIDIA Quadro P1000 and NVIDIA Quadro T600) seem to work fine.

-### PCIe M2 slot
+#### PCIe M.2 Slot

-The PCIe M2 with key type A+E is at bottom of the board and is by default in use of the internal Wi-Fi and Bluetooth card.
-There are different types of M2 slots all of which are not compatible with one another.
-The slot in Orin is type A+E, and it supports PCIe 2x and USB transport buses.
+The PCIe M.2 slot with key type A+E is at the bottom of the board.
+By default, this slot is in use of the internal Wi-Fi and Bluetooth card.
+There are different types of M.2 slots all of which are not compatible with one another.
+The slot in Jetson AGX Orin is type A+E, and it supports PCIe 2x and USB transport buses.

-### PCIe M2 NVMe 2247 for ssd
+#### PCIe M.2 NVMe for SSD

-The third slot is M2 NVMe 2280 (22 mm width and 80 mm length) and can be used for NVMe SSD.
+The third slot is M.2 NVMe 2280 (22 mm width and 80 mm length) and can be used for NVMe SSD.
 Passing through this interface has not been tested as the SSD is in most cases used by the host.

-## Enable PCIe devices for vfio
+## Enabling PCIe Devices for VFIO

-Similar to [UART Passthrough](nvidia_agx_pt_uart.md) the default device tree needs some modifications.
-With the default configuration the PCI devices are set to the same vfio group as the PCI bus itself.
-The problem with this is that the PCI bus is a platform bus device which is a bit tricky to pass through to guest.
-Luckily we can pass through only the individual PCI devices and not the whole bus.
-To pass through individual PCI devices one by one needs to set the devices in their individual vfio groups or in this case remove the PCI bus from the same vfio group.
+As in the [UART Passthrough](nvidia_agx_pt_uart.md), the default device tree requires some modifications.

+With the default configuration, the PCI devices are set to the same VFIO group as the PCI bus itself.
+The trouble here is that the PCI bus is a platform bus device which is a bit tricky to pass through to the guest.
+It is possible to pass through only the individual PCI devices and not the whole bus.

+To pass through individual PCI devices one by one, set the devices in their individual VFIO groups or remove the PCI bus from the same VFIO group:

 ```cpp
 /*